-For healthcare organizations, privacy, security and compliance aren’t just priorities; they are table stakes.
+For healthcare organizations, privacy, security, and compliance aren’t just priorities; they are table stakes.
 This is especially true for organizations that are considering moving protected health information to the cloud.
-At a time when patient data leads the black market in value, breaches are reaching record levels, and regulatory requirements continue to evolve, healthcare buyers want to know one thing before they even consider a new technology solution: Will it keep my data safe and my organization compliant?
-[1,2,3]
+At a time when the value of patient data leads the black market, breaches are reaching record levels, and regulatory requirements continue to evolve, healthcare buyers want to know one thing before they even consider a new technology solution: Will it keep my data safe and my organization compliant?

 Therein lies the challenge, and opportunity, for healthcare tech companies.
-Whether approaching a provider, payer, life science organization, or regulator, healthcare IT companies need to be sure compliance is at the core of their solutions.
-More importantly, they need to be able demonstrate the extraordinary measures they have taken to meet this critical need.
+Whether approaching a provider, payer, or life science organization, healthcare IT companies need to be sure security and compliance are at the core of their solutions.
+More importantly, they need to be able to demonstrate the extraordinary measures they have taken to meet these critical needs.
 If a buyer feels they can trust you with their data, they are more likely to trust you with their business.

 While healthcare organizations want to know that a tech company prioritizes security, privacy, and compliance, they don’t want to hear blanket statements that lack empathy or minimize what’s at stake.
 Oversimplified comments such as, “We get it,” “We understand HIPAA,” and “Don’t worry” are red flags for buyers, especially during the sales process.

 Healthcare organizations don’t want empty promises; they want assurance that a tech company has taken the time to fully understand the challenges those buyers face.

 For example, they want to know their vendors understand the hard and soft costs of a security breach, the complexities of daily compliance tasks, and even more importantly, how they are addressing these types of obstacles.